batorlancs/formtask/README.md

 ```

 ## Sending data to Firebase & Handling PDF Files
-When uploading all data to the Firestore, there was a the .pdf files, which needed special handling.
 These are the steps the application takes to upload all data to the backend.

 ### 1. Uploading company data in a collection and getting document reference
 ```